Kariz (Qanat) in Iran; Technical Features & Cultural Aspects

 Kariz Mining Technique

-The first step in making a kariz is to drill a trial shaft (gamaneh) to prove the presence and determine the depth of the water table.
+The first step in making a kariz is to drill a trial shaft (gamaneh) to prove its presence and determine the depth of the water table.
 When the trial shaft is drilled and water is reached, it must be determined if the well has struck a constant flow of water in an impermeable stratum.
 If so the alignment and slope of the kariz from the shaft have to be established.
 This shaft becomes the mother well.

 The gradient of the gallery must not be too steep, because the water, then, will flow too fast and erode the walls and the tunnel will fall in.
 Working on kariz making usually begins at the lower end where its water is to come to the surface.
 By spike and shovel, the tunnel starts to be dug back toward the mother well.
 At times it begins simultaneously at both ends.